 Dzmitry Ulasiuk is a splendid pianist, emerging on the American scene after winning over audiences in Europe with his ferocious technical skills yet quietly refined ability to coax every detail, every note, every lyrical phrase out of the keyboard.
+Dzmitry has a zest for life that transfers into musical panache.
 He has amazed audiences since 1998, performing solo recitals in Ukraine, Russia, Poland, Germany, Lithuania, Belarus, Estonia, and Croatia as well as in China, Japan, Spain, Costa Rica and the United States.
-Dzmitry is known for his electrifying performances, prodigious technique, evocative interpretations, and musical panache.
+Soft-spoken and humble, Dzmitry has a fast-growing reputation for electrifying performances, prodigious technique, and evocative interpretations particularly of Chopin, Rachmaninoff, Prokofiev, and Scriabin.

 Dzmitry was raised in an environment of classical music performance in Minsk, Belarus.
 Within one year of professional studies at the State Academy of Music, he made his solo debut with an all-Chopin program in his hometown.
 A year later, he appeared internationally in the Beethoven Festival in Bonn, Germany, performing Beethoven's Symphony #7 as arranged for piano solo by Franz Liszt.

-A winner or laureate of multiple international piano competitions, Dzmitry has experienced considerable success, including the aforementioned First Prize in the Svetislav Stancic International Piano Competition in 2007; Grand Prize Winner, 2017 25th Fryderyck Chopin International Piano Competition, Corpus Christi, Texas; 2018 Grand Winner (from a field of nearly 2,000 applicants from 88 countries), Kaleidoscope International Music Competition, Los Angeles, California; Gold Medal, 2019 Vienna International Music Competition; 1st Prize, 2000 National Piano Competition, Mogilev, Belarus; 2nd Prize, 2011 Chopin International Piano Competition USA, Hartford, Connecticut; 2nd Place Winner, 1999 National Piano Competition “F. Chopin in Memoriam,” Grodno, Belarus; 3rd Prize, 2005 International Karol Szymanowski Piano Competition, Lodz, Poland; 4th Prize, 2009 Bremen Piano Competition, Bremen, Germany; and 5th Prize, 2003 Emil Gilels International Piano Competition, Odessa, Ukraine.
+A winner or laureate of multiple international piano competitions, Dzmitry has experienced considerable success, including the aforementioned First Prize in the Svetislav Stancic International Piano Competition in 2007; Grand Prize Winner, 2017 25th Fryderyck Chopin International Piano Competition, Corpus Christi, Texas; 2018 Grand Winner (from a field of nearly 2,000 applicants from 88 countries), Kaleidoscope International Music Competition, Los Angeles, California; Gold Medal, 2019 Vienna International Music Competition; 2019 1st Place Winner, Turzno I International V National Chopin Piano Competition; 1st Prize, 2000 National Piano Competition, Mogilev, Belarus; 2nd Prize, 2011 Chopin International Piano Competition USA, Hartford, Connecticut; 2nd Place Winner, 1999 National Piano Competition “F. Chopin in Memoriam,” Grodno, Belarus; 3rd Prize, 2005 International Karol Szymanowski Piano Competition, Lodz, Poland; 4th Prize, 2009 Bremen Piano Competition, Bremen, Germany; and 5th Prize, 2003 Emil Gilels International Piano Competition, Odessa, Ukraine.

 Dzmitry has been an invited jurist for the International Keyboard Odyssiad® & Festival, U.S.A.
 (IKOF) in Fort Collins, Colorado, the Steinway Youth Competition in Dallas, Texas, and for the Los Angeles International Liszt Competition.
 As a Clinical Guest Artist for IKOF in 2017, he performed an afternoon recital that garnered the largest audience of all daytime festival events occurring over a five-day period.
 He gives masterclasses, lecture-recitals and presentations to universities and professional music organizations, tailoring each one to the specific needs or desires of the audience.
 Dzmitry Ulasiuk is the epitome of musical professionalism when it comes to piano performance.